ashwnacharya/ashwnacharya.github.io/_posts/2024-01-13-progressive-overloading.markdown

 ![](/assets/2024-01-13/tiny-gains-graph.jpg)
 <sup>Compounding is very powerful but typically non-intuitive.</sup>

 Personally, I find the 80% rule to be a valuable mental model when choosing the next side project or setting goals.
-It becomes particularly useful when evaluating job offers: being 80% qualified for a role provides a solid foundation for success while allowing ample room for personal growth.
+It becomes particularly useful when evaluating job offers: being 80% qualified for a role provides a solid foundation for success while allowing enough headroom for personal growth.
 Anything below or beyond the 80% threshold sets the stage for failure, even if the potential failure scenarios vary widely.